 The vast majority of Colombians have played tejo at some point in their lives, and the sport is gradually gaining popularity further afield in Venezuela, Ecuador and Panama.
 Some teams even come from the US to play their Colombian rivals.

 Fall is the height of tejo season, with the national tejo championships taking place in Tumenqué in October.
+Because of the pandemic, 2020's tournament was canceled and it is still unclear whether this year's will go ahead.

 "It's the biggest professional event," explains Bernal.
 "But there is also a display of cultural richness to show outsiders our traditions."